Compare the Meerkat

-The campaign, launched on 5 January 2008, was created by advertising agency VCCP.
+The campaign, launched on 5 January 2009, was created by advertising agency VCCP.
 The adverts proved popular and became a commercial success for comparethemarket.com, which became the fourth most visited insurance website in the UK as a result.
-A book featuring Orlov was published in 2010, and other merchandise has been created in tandem with the campaign.
+A book featuring Orlov titled A Simples Life was published in 2010 and other merchandise has been created in tandem with the campaign.

 Campaign

 The campaign, designed by ad-agency VCCP, was launched on 5 January 2009 involving a TV spot, companion website and social media links.
-The advert featured Aleksandr Orlov, a CGI animated anthropomorphic Russian meerkat, who complains at the confusion between his site, comparethemeerkat.com, and comparethemarket.com.
+The advert featured Aleksandr Orlov, an animated anthropomorphic Russian meerkat, who complains at the confusion between his site, comparethemeerkat.com, and comparethemarket.com.
 The character explains that he has launched a TV advertising campaign to make visitors aware of the difference.
 The companion website, comparethemeerkat.com, was created alongside the TV advert and in 2010 was receiving more than 2 million hits per month.

-The TV spots, and the characters, were directed by Darren Walsh at Nickelodeon Productions.
+The TV spots, and the characters, were directed by Darren Walsh.
 Walsh has directed all of the meerkat television and cinema commercials to date, and has won several awards for the work.
 In the adverts, Orlov is voiced by Simon Greenall.

+In 2010, Compare the Meerkat began expanding on Aleksandr Orlov with the Orlov Family Trilogy, which gave an origin story for Compare The Meerkat and the man behind it.
+A Book, known as 'A Simples Life' was released alongside the campaign.

 On 26 November 2012, Compare the Market began sponsoring the ITV1's long-running soap opera Coronation Street as part of a three-year deal with producers of the series.

-The campaign was launched in Australia on 1 February 2013.
+The campaign was launched on Australian television on 1 February 2013.

-On 3 April 2015, comparethemarket.com launched Meerkat Movies, offering customers two-for-one cinema tickets.
-They partnered with films such as Terminator Genisys and Ant-Man.
-The advertisements featured the movie trailer, sometimes an interview between Orlov and the cast, and a comment that the movie tickets are two-for-one with Meerkat Movies.